Have questions about Camp?

 Kids miss home- it happens, and going to camp is harder for some than others.
 Our approach to homesickness is that we want our campers to feel safe, and we want our campers to make it through the whole week.
 We believe the best way to do this is to work with mom and dad and the camper.
 We make a plan and allow campers to call home and stay connected through us.

 To help the transition from day camp to overnight camp we have Parent Liaisons at camp for the week of 3rd- and 4th-grade camp.
 They are a link between mom and dad and camper, sending pictures and updates.
-We have found that these simple acts have significantly decreased our homesick campers (it helps moms too!).
+We have found that these simple acts have significantly decreased our homesick campers (it helps parents too!).

 We have a bus that transports campers from Casper to Haven.
 If your child is planning to hitch a ride with us, please have them at Highland Park Community Church in Casper by 8:45 am on Monday.